darcy-stubbins/final-year-project-api-v2/README.md

 ## Dependencies

 * Docker to run the containers, read more and download [here](https://www.docker.com/products/docker-desktop/).
-* Meow SQL to view and run the database creation queries, read more and download [here](https://appimage.github.io/MeowSQL/).
 * Android SDK to run the Flutter Emulator (only required if running the Flutter app along with this API), read more and download [here](https://developer.android.com/studio/install?gad_source=1&gclid=Cj0KCQjw28W2BhC7ARIsAPerrcLG96yx9NzG_xwg0tyV3cFF3MwA9PRpBaV84sWI2VznmkeC0HqPjpgaAuziEALw_wcB&gclsrc=aw.ds).

 ## Installation